WHaverals/IntroDH-Fall2024/policies.md

 Below goes an overview of the different types of class meetings we'll have.
 It is important to note that **discussions -- anchored by the readings -- will be part of every class meeting**, regardless of the type.

-- **Discussion**{: .label .label-blue}: Sessions that combine lecturing with guided discussions, emphasizing critical engagement with the readings.
+- **Discussion**{: .label .label-blue}: Sessions that combine lecturing with discussions, emphasizing critical engagement with the assigned materials.
 - **Lab**{: .label .label-red}: Hands-on sessions that apply concepts in a practical setting.
-- **Trip**{: .label .label-green}: Educational visits to relevant locations or institutions.
-- **Presentation**{: .label .label-yellow}: Opportunities for students to present their projects, followed by class discussions and feedback sessions.
+- **Presentation**{: .label .label-yellow}: Sessions where students present their projects or research.
+- **Field Trip**{: .label .label-green}: Visit to Princeton University Library Special Collections.

 ## Attendance and Participation

 Many sessions in this seminar will be discussion-based, where active participation is essential.
 Your responsibility includes **arriving on time, completing the readings and exercises, and being prepared for class discussions and activities**.

 I understand that unavoidable situations can arise: sometimes life just happens. **If you must miss a class, please try to inform me in advance.** You’re allowed to miss up to three classes –- no questions asked.
 Additional absences may impact your grade, except in the case of medical or personal emergencies, religious holidays, or attending/traveling to/from varsity competitions.

+## Class Etiquette

+In order to create a productive and respectful learning environment, let's observe the following guidelines:

+- Aim to thoughtfully contribute to our discussions at least once every class.
+If you find class participation intimidating or difficult for any reason, please discuss this with me during office hours early in the semester.
+Together, we can work on improving your participation skills and set achievable goals.

+- Arrive on time and be ready to actively engage in class discussions and exercises.

+- When presenting an argument or viewpoint, substantiate it with specific examples from our readings or discussions.

+- When responding to a classmate, be respectful and constructive.
+If you disagree with their viewpoint, explain why and provide evidence to support your argument.

+- If you often contribute, consider stepping back occasionally to let others speak.

+- Address your classmates by their preferred names and be mindful not to make assumptions about gender pronouns.

+- Given the digital nature of our course, it's important to create an environment with minimal distractions.
+During class -- whether in discussions, hands-on labs, group work, solo activities, or presentations -- please keep only relevant course material tabs open on your browser.
+Refrain from browsing social media, checking emails, or messaging during class to maintain focus.

 ## Equipment